cr4zyd34thg0d/Wiz_Homework/README.md

 - Kubernetes service account with admin rights

 ### Controls (the good stuff)
-- AWS Config rules to catch public buckets
+- AWS Config rules to catch public buckets/ssl/open ssh
 - CloudTrail for audit logs
-- IAM policies to prevent some bad things
+- IAM permission boundary to prevent deletion of VPC
 - Security scanning in the CI/CD pipeline

 ## Testing It